ptokm/Genetic-Algorithm/README.md

 ### Step 3: Use roulette wheel

+3.1 Fitness Scaling

+    If there is a negative fitness value for some chromosome, then edit all fitness values as follows fitness value = 1.0 * fitness_value + min(fitness_values) + 1

-3.1 Normalize the finess value of each Chromosome
+3.2 Normalize the finess value of each Chromosome

      normalization = fitness_value / sum_of_all_fitness_value_of_chromosomes

-3.2 Calculate the cumulative sum for each Chromosome
+3.3 Calculate the cumulative sum for each Chromosome

      Chromosome 1 has cumulative sum = cumulative_sum_of_chromosome1 + ... + cumulative_sum_of_chromosomeN